Skip to main content

 e.
 Fees

-How do I pay the filing fees?
+How do I pay Tax Tribunal filing fees?

-If using eFiling, you will be able to make payment by credit card at the time of filing.
+If using e-filing, you will be able to make payment by credit card at the time of filing.

 Please do not send payment for your taxes to the Tribunal.
 Only the fees for the Tribunal hearings are due at the Tax Tribunal.
 Any taxes due should be sent to the address provided with your tax bill.